Victor Higgins Paintings

 and the First Altman Prize at the National Academy of Design, New York for his work "Fiesta Day".

-From 1917-1923 he was a teacher at the Chicago Academy of Fine Arts.
+From 1917-1923 he served as a teacher at the Chicago Academy of Fine Arts.

-In 1919, Higgins made murals for the Missouri State Capitol in Jefferson City, Missouri.
+In 1919, Higgins painted murals for the Missouri State Capitol in Jefferson City, Missouri.

 He was elected to the National Academy in 1921.

-Victor Higgins exhibited at the Museum of Modern Art's second exhibition in 1929.
+Victor Higgins showed at the Museum of Modern Art's second exhibition in 1929

-In 1935 Higgins was elected as an Academician of the National Academy of Design.
+In 1935 Higgins was elected to Academician of the National Academy of Design.